 Evacuation and Lock-down procedures are in place and are frequently practiced.

-Mr Flanagan is the School’s Chief Fire Officer and Mr Harrison carry out regular checks such as weekly fire alarm testing and emergency lighting checks.
+Mr Sendall is the School’s Chief Fire Officer and Mr Harrison carry out regular checks such as weekly fire alarm testing and emergency lighting checks.
 Regular fire drills are carried out and the results are recorded in the School’s Fire Manual.
 There are many additional Fire Marshals so that we are able to respond swiftly and efficiently should an emergency occur.
 Staff are trained in the use of fire extinguishers.

 We have an Online Safety Team, consisting of the DSL, the Computing Lead and a group of pupils known as our Digital Leaders.
 The adults are responsible for everything to do with keeping safe online, and the Digital Leaders help to promote online safety.

-The school has an Internet Safety Policy to help children stay safe online.
+The school has an Online Safety Policy to help children stay safe online.
 This is supported by a training programme for children, information sessions for parents and regular updates via our communications.
 The school system is “fire wall” protected so that inappropriate material can not be accessed by pupils or staff.

 We have 18 qualified paediatric first aiders and two First Aid at work trained staff.
 The First Aid station is in the Medical Room opposite the school office.